rvesse/stardog-docs/src/docs/admin.html.md

     strategy](#index-strategies)

 ## Capacity Planning
-The three system resources used by Stardog are CPU, memory, and disk.
-In what follows we primarily discuss memory and disk.
+The primary system resources used by Stardog are CPU, memory, and disk.<fn>Of course Stardog also uses file handles and sockets, but we don't discuss those here.</fn> In what follows we primarily discuss memory and disk.
 Stardog will take advantage of multiple CPUs, cores, and core-based threads in data loading and in throughput-heavy or multi-user loads.
 And obviously